Shek Pik

-Shek Pik is an area located along the southwestern coast of Lantau Island, Hong Kong.
+Shek Pik (石壁) is an area located along the southwestern coast of Lantau Island, Hong Kong.
 When the Shek Pik Reservoir was built, villages at Shek Pik were demolished and the villagers were relocated to other parts of Lantau Island and to Tsuen Wan.
 Below the dam of the reservoir is Shek Pik Prison.

 Geography

 Shek Pik was originally a north-south oriented valley, until all the upper part was filled by the water of the Shek Pik Reservoir, which was completed in 1963.
 Before the construction of the reservoir, the valley was settled by several villages and most of the valley floor and the foothills were occupied by terraced paddy fields.
 The southern part of Shek Pik is facing the South China Sea and features three small bays.
 From West to East: Tai Long Wan (大浪灣), Chung Hau (涌口) and Tung Wan (東灣 (eastern bay)).